yAOwzers/tp/docs/DeveloperGuide.md

 2.11.1.1.
 Listing all n task in the tasklist.
 i.
 Test case: `list /a`
 Expected: All notebooks, sections and pages will be printed out.

+2.11.1.2.
+Listing the list of notebooks and their sections
+i.
+Prerequistes: User must be in a notebook and not in a section.
+ii.
+Test case: `list /s`
+Expected: All notebooks and their respective sections will be printed out.

 #### 2.12 Tagging a Notebook/Section/Page